data-gymnasia/courses/content/reinforcement-learning/content.md

 ---

-*Solution*.
-Recall that statistical error is quite large compared to other common sources of numerical error: the mean of the random variable is estimated with an error that decreases as the square root of the number of samples.
+*Solution.* Recall that statistical error is quite large compared to other common sources of numerical error: the mean of the random variable is estimated with an error that decreases as the square root of the number of samples.
 Therefore, both values in the finite